 9.1 Preparation of Ordinances.
-All ordinances shall either be prepared by the City Attorney or submitted to the him or her for review prior to presentation to the Council.
+All ordinances shall either be prepared by or submitted to the City Attorney for review prior to presentation to the Council.

 9.2 Prior Review by Administrative Staff.
 All ordinances and contract documents shall, before presentation to the Council, have been approved as to form and legality by the City Attorney and shall have been reviewed for administration by the City Manager or the Manager's authorized representative, where there are substantive matters of administration involved.